 FOOD For Lane County’s Nutrition Education Program provides nutrition education, basic cooking skills and tips on how to stretch limited food budgets to income-eligible audiences throughout Lane County.
 We currently have two education programs: Cooking Matters and Cooking Matters at the Store.

-(links to register for each class listed below!)
+(links to register for classes listed below!)

 Cooking Matters is a cooking-based nutrition education program.

 - Learn how to prepare healthy, tasty meals on a limited budget

 - Practice fundamental lessons including knife skills, reading ingredient labels and cutting up a whole chicken.

 - Learn how to make a healthy meal for a family of four on a $10 budget

 At the end of each lesson, participants take home ingredients to practice preparing the recipe taught that day.
 Classes are taught by volunteers and administered by FOOD for Lane County in partnership with Oregon Food Bank and with the support of Share Our Strength.